Layer Coherence Origin of Planar Hall Effect: from Charge to Multipole and Valley

-\emph{Discussion}.-- The intrinsic PHE has recently been extended to the second order of driving electric field, i.e., the intrinsic nonlinear PHE~\cite{huang2022intrinsic}.
-Up to now, only the spin origin of this effect has been well addressed.
-Here, by the semiclassical theory, we also obtain the intrinsic current response of layer origin in the $E^2B$ order~\cite{supp}: $j^{(2)}_a = \zeta_{abcd} E_b E_c B_d$, where $a,b,c,d$ $\in \{x, y\}$.
+\emph{Nonlinear PHE of layer origin}.--The intrinsic PHE has recently been extended to the second order of driving electric field, i.e., the intrinsic nonlinear PHE~\cite{huang2022intrinsic,Ye2023Te}.
+Here, from the semiclassical theory, we obtain the intrinsic current response of layer origin in the $E^2B$ order (see derivation in Supporting Information): $j^{(2)}_a = \zeta_{abcd} E_b E_c B_d$, where $a,b,c,d$ $\in \{x, y\}$.
 Symmetry analysis shows that, in contrast to the linear-in-$E$ effect, the nonlinear PHE is allowed in the presence of $C_{3z}$ symmetry, and is quantified by $ \zeta_\text{H} = \zeta_{yxxx} \text{cos} \psi + \zeta_{yxxy} \text{sin} \psi, $ where $\psi$ is the relative angle between the $E$ and $B$ fields.
 From the calculation based on continuum model of TBG on aligned hBN, we find (Fig.~\ref{fig_EEB}) when $E\parallel B$, $\zeta_\text{H}$ around the charge neutrality is an order of magnitude larger than the effect of spin origin in Janus monolayer MoSSe \cite{huang2022intrinsic}.
 This further points to rich possibilities to explore other forms of nonlinear transport by the layer mechanism in planar magnetic field in future studies.

+\begin{acknowledgement} This work is supported by the National Key R\&D Program of China (2020YFA0309600), and Research Grant Council of Hong Kong SAR (AoE/P-701/20,HKU SRFS2122-7S05), and the New Cornerstone Foundation. \end{acknowledgement}